Skip to main content

 Students should generally expect to enroll in at least one credit in each fall or spring term from their first semester until the semester in which their dissertation ETD has been accepted by the library, in accordance with the University continuous enrollment policy.
 Additionally, students who utilize federal financial aid should make themselves aware of the requirements regarding registration, and should contact the Mountaineer HUB (304-293-1988) for questions about aid eligibility.

 Students receiving assistantships must meet University enrollment requirements, which require full-time student enrollment (9 credits) in fall and spring and at least 1 credit in summer.
-When a student receives an assistantship, at least part of the university tuition is waived, in accordance with the university assistantship tuition waiver policy
+When a student receives an assistantship, at least part of the university tuition is waived, in accordance with the university assistantship tuition waiver policy.

 Graduate students typically enroll in 9-15 credits per semester.
 Students who are teaching or engaged in clinical work must register for at least one credit of teaching or clinical practicum (respectively) during each semester that they are engaged in the work.